Rani ki Vav: Sculptures

 There are gradually increasing cantilevered brackets in the well shaft which are profusely ornamented.
-Kalpavriksha carvings on the wall represent fertility and nature worship while kirtimukhas and makaras adorn the basements and capitals of pillars.
-There are latticework patterns and designs resembling geometric local textile designs, and traditionalPatola are featured on the wall at the stepwell's northern entrance.
+Kalpavriksha carvings on the wall represent fertility and nature worship, while kirtimukhas and makaras adorn the basements and capitals of pillars.
+There are latticework patterns and designs resembling local, geometric textile designs, and traditional Patola designs are featured on the wall at the stepwell's northern entrance.
 These may have been adapted from wood carvings and ceilings seen in temples.
 Figures of horses, elephants and lions decorate pillars and basement moldings.

 Depiction

-Since July 2018, the ₹100 banknote of Mahatma Gandhi New Series, features Rani Ki Vav on the reverse.
+Since July 2018, the ₹100 banknote of Mahatma Gandhi New Series, features Rani ki Vav on the reverse.